ynikitenko/lena/docs/source/index.rst

 .. * *# ssh-agent* to use Lena on remote servers.

-They are not necessary if you don't need to make plots or want to provide your own tools for that.
+They are not necessary if you don't need to make plots or if you want to use your own tools for that.

 Documentation
 -------------
 To get started, read the :doc:`tutorial`.

-..
-Other tutorials are: ...

 Complete documentation on Lena classes and specific topics can be found in the :doc:`reference`.